 If you want more recent and relevant examples, just think back to $20,000 Bitcoin or the Dot Com Bubble.
 Whatever happened to Darkcoin, Peercoin, Gridcoin (which was founded by Rob Halford, heavy metal singer of Judas Priest), Namecoin, Primecoin, and so on?
-Don't fall through the lottery ticket promises.
+Don't fall for the lottery ticket promises.
 Investing well in penny stocks involves some work, some knowledge, and some guts.

 Start by Paper Trading

 You can avoid big mistakes by learning how to trade with the risk-free, no-money-required method of buying and selling low-priced shares, known as "paper trading."
 All you need is a pen and a piece of paper to keep track of imaginary trades in real stocks, using a portfolio of imaginary money.

 Paper trading will probably be the best thing you will ever do in terms of penny stocks.
 By tracking imaginary profits on your imaginary paper trading, you can make a more knowledgeable jump into real money.
 This will also help you learn all the relevant penny stock lingo, learn from your mistakes, and appreciate all the things to look for when you try to find the next penny stock winners.